ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 3. Before uploading the Docker image, [test the image locally](/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/03_local_test.ipynb).

 ## Deployment
 Once the Docker image has been tested successfully, [upload the container image](/utilities/video-analysis/jupyter/07_upload_container_image_to_acr.ipynb) to Azure Container Registry (ACR).
-After the image has been successfully uploaded on ACR, [deploy LVA and the inference server modules](/utilities/video-analysis/jupyter/08_deploy_iotedge_modules.ipynb) to an IoT Edge device.
+After the image has been successfully uploaded on ACR, [deploy LVA and the inference server modules](/utilities/video-analysis/jupyter/08_deploy_iotedge_modules.ipynb) to an IoT Edge device using a module deployment manifest.
+Finally, [deploy media graphs](/utilities/video-analysis/jupyter/09_deploy_media_graph.ipynb) to trigger the modules and test to see if the inference works as desired.

-## TO BE DETERMINED
-08 setup deployment manifest
-* May include RTSP simulator (in cased dont have IP cam)
-  * If this is the case, than which sample video file should be played as virtual IP cam content?
-  * How these files to be copied into edge device.
-  * Here we should guide accordingly
-* How inference server or any other (like LVA) module deployment settings are set.

-09 deploy media graph

-10 Check if all modules works fine, if we get inference results